-This is exactly what we’re trying to do at sendXmail(s) with our Email Newsletter Course and Blog articles.
-We try to give as much of valuable information as possible for you to use on your own activities.
+This is exactly what we’re trying to do at sendXmail with our Email Newsletter and Blog articles.
+We try to give as much valuable information as possible to use in your activities.
 We try very hard to not hard sell anything since it’s not how we do things.
 It’s not how we try to build our reputation.

-By doing this you’re doing two things: you’re feeling good for providing value to the community and sharing experiences (I really love to do this) and second, you’re building a valuable image around fans that trust you and will be open to whatever you have of value for them.
+By doing this, you’re doing two things: you’re feeling good for providing value to the community and sharing experiences (I really love to do this), and second, you’re building a valuable image around fans that trust you and will be open to whatever you have of value for them.

 Teaching to Avoid Resistance

-It’s exactly the same topic: teaching instead of hard-selling.
+It’s the same topic: teaching instead of hard-selling.
 Teach your leads since knowledgeable prospects convert better and give the necessary value to your services or products.